jahnavvi/3Dify/README.md

 # 3Dify
-Turn 360° videos into realistic 3D models in minutes.
+Turn 360° videos into realistic 3D models.

 ---

 ## Overview

-3Dify lets you upload a 360° video of any object and get back a downloadable 3D model — ready to preview in-browser or send straight to a 3D printer.
+3Dify lets you upload a 360° video of any object and get back a downloadable 3D model that is ready to preview in-browser or send straight to a 3D printer.
 No expensive scanners or manual setups required.

 Traditional 3D modeling is tedious.
 Photogrammetry workflows often require uploading 100+ carefully staged photos of a single object just to get a usable model.
 With 3Dify, you record a short video, upload it, and your model is ready.
 The backend handles the reconstruction using Gaussian splatting and mesh processing, and the result is stored in Firebase for you to preview and download instantly.